bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

                 "case_mgmt_status": String (Must be one of these choices: "Open", "Resolved", "Not Available"), "secondary_dependents": [
                                              {
-                                                "first_name": String (Key can be omitted)(Required when "Consumer Database ID" is omitted), "last_name": String (Key can be omitted)(Required when "Consumer Database ID" is omitted), "Consumer Database ID": Integer (Key can be omitted)(Required when "first_name" and "last_name" are omitted)
+                                                "first_name": String (Required when "Consumer Database ID" is omitted), "last_name": String (Required when "Consumer Database ID" is omitted), "Consumer Database ID": Integer (Required when "first_name" and "last_name" are omitted)
                                              },
                                              ...
+                                        ],
-                                        ](Key can be omitted)(If key present, must not be empty), "app_type": String (Must be one of these choices: "Medicaid", "SNAP", "Not Available"), "app_status": String (Must be one of these choices: "Submitted", "Pending", "Approved", "Denied", "Not Available"), }(Must be present and is only red when if cps_consumer is True)(contains relevant CPS info)(Key can be omitted),
+                "app_type": String (Must be one of these choices: "Medicaid", "SNAP", "Not Available"), "app_status": String (Must be one of these choices: "Submitted", "Pending", "Approved", "Denied", "Not Available"), }(Contains relevant CPS info),

-"Consumer Database ID": Integer(Required when "Database Action" == "Consumer Modification" or "Consumer Deletion"), "Database Action": String,
+"Consumer Database ID": Integer,
+"Database Action": String,
-"create_backup": Boolean (Whether or not to create a backup instance of this consumer)(Key can be omitted), "force_create_consumer": Boolean (Set to True to create new Consumer instance despite possible matches in db)(Key can be omitted), }
+"create_backup": Boolean (Whether or not to create a backup instance of this consumer), "force_create_consumer": Boolean (Set to True to create new Consumer instance despite possible matches in db), }
 ```